Davitdon/PSD_Importer/README.md

-Dragging and dropping psds doesn't work.
+Dragging and dropping psds from file system doesn't work.
 I was too lazy to find out the solution

 So I made a PSD Importer Dock,

-Drag and Drop a .psd file into the PSD_Importer Dock or
+Drag and Drop a .psd file into the PSD_Importer Dock (From External external file system) or
 Press the CheckFileSystem, Find your PSD file